hpan56/python-learning/projects/p3/README.md

 Use your `agency_min` function.

-### Q7: What was the least that library ever spent in a year?
+### Q7: What was the least that fire ever spent in a year?

-### Q8: What was the least that parks ever spent in a year?
+### Q8: What was the least that library ever spent in a year?

 ### Function 3: `agency_avg(agency)`

 This function will compute the average (over the four datapoints) that the given agency spends per year.

-Hint: start by copy/pasting `agency_min` and renaming your copy to `agency_avg`.
+Hint: start by copy/pasting `agency_avg` and renaming your copy to `agency_avg`.
 Instead of computing the minimum of `y15`, `y16`, etc., compute the average of these by adding, then dividing by 4.